alshakero/ez-s/README.md

 ## What if you don't want to use `serve`

 You can download the certificates from `certs` folder and use them with any server you want.
 After you set your server up, access `https://ez-s.io` and it should work.

+### Upcoming features

+- Soon, there will be a `--tunnel` argument.
+This argument will **locally** tunnel your own HTTP server to an HTTPS endpoint.
+All on your machine in a single command.
+- Your suggested feature.
+Please create an issue if you think if you have a feature request.

 ## Credits